 Sweat Equity: Understands and is willing to perform at least 250 hours of sweat equity per adult per household from the beginning of partnership to completion of home.

 Commitment: Commitment to the community.
-Lived in and / or worked in Butte County for past 2 years.
+Lived in and / or worked in Butte County for the past year.
 Commitment to a drug free community.

 Legal Resident: Applicant must provide proof of legal residency.